steforster/Remact.Net/README.md

 How to build and test Remact.Net
 --------------------------------

-Solutions are provided for Visual Studio 2015 and Monodevelop.
+Solutions are provided for Visual Studio 2015 and MonoDevelop.
 The solutions contain all plugins and all dependencies to third party library source code.
 To build the plugins, you must clone dependent repositories.
 All repos must reside in one parent folder and have the original name.
 Use the following commandlines for cloning: